fzuo/fzuo.github.io/docs/service.md

 - Graduate program advisor of CS/DS major and graduate committee chair (08/2023 - present)

-- URCAT (Undergraduate Research and Creative Activities Team) of UCO (08/2023 - 07/2025)
+- URCAT (Undergraduate Research and Creative Activities Team) of UCO (08/2023 - present)

 - Screening committee of the CS department (01/2023 - present)